flutter/flutter-intellij/docs/testing.md

 ```
 You need to add some imports.
 Click on each red name then type
 `alt-return`.
 Accept the suggestion.
 "FlutterActivity" has two choices;
-use the one from io.flutter.embedGradle.
+use the one from the io.flutter.embedGradle library, io.flutter.embedding.android.FlutterActivity.

 Open an editor on the AndroidManifest.xml.
 Add this line to the
 <application> tag: